Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Pierre, SD 57501

-Bylaws are the general guiding principles and procedures of the operations of the business.
-For example, the bylaws may include the name of the officers of the Corporation, responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder, and director meetings will be held, and more.
+Bylaws are the general guiding principles and procedures for a business’s operations.
+For example, the bylaws may include the name of the corporation’s officers, the responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder and director meetings will be held, and more.

 While bylaws are required in South Dakota, they are critical for reducing owner and shareholder disputes.
-An attorney can help draft bylaws, or you can use a template to generate your own with LawDepot or RocketLawyer.

 Step 5: Hold the Initial Board of Directors Meeting